kedacore/keda-docs/content/docs/2.13/scalers/azure-pipelines.md

 - `parent` - Put the name of the ADO agent that matched the ScaledObject. e.g. mavenagent-scaledobject may have an initial deployment called "mavenagent-keda-template"; this is the deployment that is made offline.
 This name is provided to the initial deployment as the environment variable "AZP_NAME"
 - `demands` - Put the demands string that was provided to the ScaledObject.
 This MUST be a subset of the actual capability list the agent has. e.g. `maven,docker`
 - `jobsToFetch` - The number of the jobs that KEDA will fetch for the pool from Azure Pipeline API (Default: `250`, Optional)
--

 > 💡 **NOTE:** You can either use `poolID` or `poolName`.
 If both are specified, then `poolName` will be used.

 ### Authentication Parameters

-As an alternative to using environment variables, you can authenticate with Azure Devops using a Personal Access Token via `TriggerAuthentication` configuration.
+As an alternative to using environment variables, you can authenticate with Azure Devops using a Personal Access Token or Managed identity via `TriggerAuthentication` configuration.
+If `personalAccessTokenFromEnv` or `personalAccessTokenFrom` is empty `TriggerAuthentication` must be configured using podIdentity.

 **Personal Access Token Authentication:**

 - `organizationURL` - The URL of the Azure DevOps organization.
 - `personalAccessToken` - The Personal Access Token (PAT) for Azure DevOps.

+**Pod Identity Authentication**

+[Azure AD Workload Identity](https://azure.github.io/azure-workload-identity/docs/) providers can be used.

 ### How to determine your pool ID